SM 19x225 [2xM6] / N50 - magnetic roller

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in modern technologies – are used in HDD drives, electric motors, medical equipment and other modern machines.
+- Significant importance in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: